gradyk/DEV_RtoX/README.md

 ## Timeline

-RtoX should go into alpha testing in Fall 2020.
+RtoX should go into alpha testing in Winter 2020-2021.

 ## Status